Use Truth Tables to Model Combinatorial Logic

 Fault detection and management

-Truth tables are supported only in Simulink®.
+Truth tables are not supported in standalone Stateflow® charts in MATLAB®.

-You can add a Truth Table block directly to your Simulink model, or you can define a truth table function in a Stateflow® chart, state, or subchart.
+You can add a Truth Table block directly to your Simulink® model, or you can define a truth table function in a Stateflow chart, state, or subchart.
 Truth Table blocks in a Simulink model execute as a Simulink block, while truth table functions in a Stateflow chart execute only when you call the truth table function.
 The location of the function determines the set of states and transitions that can call the function.

 If you want to call the function anywhere in a chart, put your truth table function at the chart level.